NoobSupreme1one/Omnigen/README.md

-# 📚 Unstack - AI-Powered eBook Generator
+# 📚 Omnigen - AI-Powered Content Generation Platform

-> Transform your ideas into complete books with the power of AI
+> Transform your ideas into complete books, articles, and multimedia content with the power of AI

-Unstack is a comprehensive AI-powered platform that helps you create, edit, and publish complete books from simple prompts.
-Whether you're writing fiction, non-fiction, or specialized content, Unstack streamlines the entire book creation process with intelligent automation and professional-grade features.
+Omnigen is a comprehensive AI-powered platform that helps you create, edit, and publish complete books, articles, and multimedia content from simple prompts.
+Whether you're writing fiction, non-fiction, specialized content, or generating automated blog posts, Omnigen streamlines the entire content creation process with intelligent automation and professional-grade features.

 ## ✨ Features